ACADEMIC CREDIT TRANSFER POLICY

 Warning Letters and Dismissal Warning Letters are available in Admissions for review.

-Application and formal admission to the college is required for enrollment in any IMPACT credential coursework.
+Application and formal admission to the college is required for enrollment in any IMPACT or residency credential program and/or coursework.

 - Completion of a four-year college course of study and a baccalaureate degree from an institution accredited by a regional accrediting association;